Velocidex/velociraptor-docs/content/docs/forensic/binary/_index.md

-While binary parsers written in Golang are typically the best options for speed and memory efficiency, the need to compile a parser into an executable and push it to the endpoint makes it difficult to implement ad hoc parsers.
+While binary parsers written in Golang are typically the best options for speed and memory efficiency, the need to compile a parser into an executable and push it to the endpoint makes it difficult to implement adhoc parsers.
 Ideally we would like to have a parser fully implemented in VQL, so it can be added to an artifact and pushed to the endpoint without needing to recompile and rebuild anything.